About the coroner

 Who organises and pays for the transport of the deceased to and from the post-mortem?

-The Coroner’s office will organise the removal of the deceased to and from the hospital and will pay for this service.
+The Coroner’s office will organise the transportation of the deceased to the mortuary.

-You are not obliged to retain the services of the funeral director appointed by the Coroner to transport the body of the deceased to and from the hospital and you may appoint a funeral director of your choice to organise the funeral.
+You are not obliged to retain the services of the funeral director appointed by the Coroner to transport the body of the deceased and may appoint a funeral director of your choice to collect from the mortuary and organise the funeral.

 Do I have to accept the result of a post-mortem?